Projects in Guyana

 Health

-In cooperation with the Ministries of Education and Health, Peace Corps is working with secondary schools, youth-friendly health facilities, parents and communities to help raise a new generation of youth with a healthy outlook on the future.
-Activities include supporting youth in clubs and camps, building teachers’ capacity to deliver the Health and Family Life Education (HFLE) curriculum, supporting health workers to deliver youth-friendly services, and helping parents and caregivers support adolescents.
+In partnership with the Ministries of Education and Health, Peace Corps/Guyana engages with students (grades 7-9) within secondary schools, health care workers in youth-friendly health clinics, parents, and communities to foster a new generation with a positive and healthy outlook on the future.
+Key activities include supporting youth clubs and camps, co-teaching the Health and Family Life Education (HFLE) curriculum, building teachers’ capacity to effectively deliver HFLE, assisting health workers in providing youth-friendly services, and guiding parents and caregivers in supporting adolescents' well-being.